 The Two Ways to Recover in a Miami Hit-&-Run

 Our familiarity with the law provides for two possibilities: one is using our resources to investigate your crash and locate the at-fault driver.
-Subpoenaing security footage, traffic cams, or other evidence could help us find the culprit—even if you couldn’t get a good look at their car the first time.
+Subpoenaing security footage, traffic cams, or other evidence could help us find the culprit—even if you couldn’t get a good look at their car.

 The other possibility is investigating your case to determine every party who could have contributed to your injuries.